mcbeth111/falka/navigator.md

 </output_format>

 <task>
 You will receive from user a conversation log between another user and an assistant.
-Your task is to determine and classify the most likely subject of the last user's question based on the conversation.
+Your task is to determine and classify the most likely subject or request of the last user's question based on the conversation.
 </task>